Navigating the semiconductor talent crunch with work intelligence

 Lessons learned in governance

-The organization adopted a n to governance to ensure validity without burdening the business:
+The organization adopted a disciplined 80/20 approach to governance to ensure validity without burdening the business:

 • Cross-functional inclusion: Led by senior HR leadership with direct involvement from IT, Finance, and a specialized task force.